COVID-19: Travel advice and information

 - From the carpark you can walk to the city using the Albert ‘Tibby’ Cotter Walkway, continuing down Devonshire St towards Central Station.
 The walk takes approximately 25 minutes.

-- If you’re travelling by bike you can use the new pop-up cycleway along Moore Park Rd (opening in the coming weeks) to connect with existing cycleways to continue your trip into the city.
+- If you’re travelling by bike you can also use the Albert ‘Tibby’ Cotter Walkway to connect with existing cycleways and continue your trip into the city.
+A pop-up cycleway along Moore Park Rd will open in the coming weeks.

-- See the map for Moore Park parking hub (pdf 502KB)
+- See the map for Moore Park parking hub (pdf 450KB)